16 September 2016

 NSW Health is committed to working in partnership with Aboriginal people and communities to improve the health outcomes of Aboriginal people as outlined in documents such as:

-Consider referring household and household-like contacts to their Aboriginal Community Controlled Health Service/Aboriginal Medical Service or local health providers for ongoing assessment and follow up if iGAS symptoms develop for culturally appropriate follow-up.
+Consider referring household and household-like contacts to their Aboriginal Community Controlled Health Service, Aboriginal Medical Service or local health providers for ongoing assessment and follow up if GAS symptoms develop for culturally appropriate follow-up.
 If iGAS symptoms develop in a household contact of a case, culturally appropriate medical attention should be sought immediately.

 Environmental health and health education programs should be planned, developed, implemented and disseminated with Aboriginal peoples within a culturally appropriate governance structure, where Aboriginal people actively participate in decisions about public health strategies and actions.